System76 released the Pop OS 22.04 LTS on April 25, 2022. We unwrap the new features and updates in this post.

-The GNOME Shell version is 42 with a mixture of applications versions.
-For instance, the look and feel remained almost the same as earlier releases of Pop OS, such as the buttons, colour pallets, rounded corners, menus, etc. In the same way, this LTS version has Gedit 41.0 – that means the new GNOME Text editor is not included, nor is the new GNOME Terminal.
+The GNOME Shell version is 42 with a mixture of application versions.
+For instance, the look and feel remained almost the same as earlier releases of Pop OS, such as buttons, colour pallets, rounded corners, menus, etc. In the same way, this LTS version has Gedit 41.0 – that means the new GNOME Text editor is not included, nor is the new GNOME Terminal.

-Another critical application GNOME Settings (gnome-control-center) version remained at 41.1, which means the massive uplift of the Settings app with GNOME 42, is not available with additional features.
+Another critical application GNOME Settings (gnome-control-center) version, remained at 41.1, which means the massive uplift of the Settings app with GNOME 42, is not available with additional features.
 Clearly, it is understandable from the Pop OS team’s decision because the gnome-control-center version 42 is a complex converted application to libadwaita and GTK4 with many features.
 Some of those features are built-in in the Pop OS via different means (such as the Light/Dark theme switcher).